microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-feasibility-study.md

 * Identification and assessment of risks and constraints from ML standpoint

-### Responsibile AI
+### Responsible AI

 * Consideration of responsible AI and fairness
-* Discussion and feedback from diverse perspectives around any resposible AI concerns
+* Discussion and feedback from diverse perspectives around any responsible AI concerns

-## Output of a ML feasibilty study
+## Output of a ML feasibility study

 ### Possible outcomes